-Irregular meal times or too long of an interval between meals may make you turn to sugary and fatty foods to curb your hunger.
+Irregular meal times or too long of an interval between meals may make you turn to sugary and fatty foods to curb your hunger, as well as increase the chances of overeating during the next meal.
 Instead, you can opt to have small meals every 3 to 5 hours, and choose to include protein and healthy fats in your meals, such as whole grains, fish, poultry and eggs.
-They keep you feeling fuller for a longer period of time and provide you with energy, so your body doesn’t find the need to turn to sweet treats.
-Eating healthily and regularly helps to balance your blood sugar levels too!
+These keep you feeling fuller for longer and provide the body with a healthy energy source, so our body/mind doesn’t find the need to crave sweet treats.
+Eating healthily and having regular meals help to balance your blood sugar levels too!

 Take Glucose Management Supplements

 Sometimes, all we need is a little extra help!
-For some days when you feel guilty over giving into your temptations, try taking GNC Herbal Plus® Bitter Melon Complex which contains a high potency of Bitter Melon extract that has natural insulin-like properties to help with glucose utilisation.
-Another great option would be GNC PN Healthy Blood Sugar Formula, which contains clinically studied Reducose® that may help to improve carbohydrates metabolism, and a blend of nutrients and herbs for glucose metabolism.
+For the days when we do give in to sugary temptations, try taking GNC Herbal Plus® Bitter Melon Complex which contains a high potency of Bitter Melon extract that has natural insulin-like properties to help with glucose utilisation.
+Another great option would be GNC PN Healthy Blood Sugar Formula , which contains clinically studied Reducose® that may help to inhibit carbohydrate digestion (to prevent blood sugar spike after eating), and a blend of nutrients and herbs for glucose metabolism.
 To combat your sugar cravings, you may find GNC Chromium Picolinate useful.

 1Kalik, S. (19 Nov, 2018).
 Retrieved June, 2019, from www.straitstimes.com: https://www.straitstimes.com/singapore/health/salt-and-sugar-intake-way-too-high-though-fruit-and-veg-consumption-improving-hpb